-But, there are serious compliance concerns, as States Parties recognized at the 2019 Review Conference and in the Oslo Action Plan.
-Most disturbing is Eritrea's situation, where it remains in violation of the treaty by virtue of its failure to meet its clearance deadline, failure to submit an extension request, and failure to undertake any clearance operations.
+But, there are serious compliance concerns, as States Parties recognized in the Oslo Action Plan.

+Eritrea is in violation of the Treaty by virtue of its failure to meet its clearance deadline, failure to submit an extension request, and failure to undertake any clearance operations.
 States Parties should invoke Article 8 to address this matter.
 That would entail utilizing the offices of the UN Secretary-General and preparing for a fact-finding mission, if necessary.